edofic/haskell-web/README.md

 Same as REST JSON but backed by a database.

 ### Templates
-Integrated HTML templates
+Integrated HTML templates.
+Render some views.
+Compose templates.
+Can you use designer provided HTML?

 ### CRUD
 Views for manipulating a data source.
+As with REST, there should be two resources and one logic that is reused.

 ### Web services
 Calling other HTTP services as part of the request processing.
+This is now moot as I've leared that all four let you do regular IO and you use whatever HTTP client your heart desires.

 ## Matrix of implemented stuff: